 A clear and important voice in British journalism Carol Ann Duffy

 Christina Patterson is a writer, broadcaster and columnist.
-She writes about politics, society, culture, travel, books and the arts.
-She has interviewed writers and artists ranging from Martin Amis and Eddie Izzard (who were both polite) to Werner Herzog (who wasn’t).
+She writes, for The Sunday Times and The Guardian, about society, culture, politics, books and the arts.
 She did the first interview after he left office with Gordon Brown, spending a day with him in his freezing constituency, in a thin summer dress.
 She has been described by Clive James as “a wonderful, gutsy” writer, and by Andrew Motion as “one of the best columnists around”.

 After terrible experiences of nursing, she has tried to do what she can to make things better.
 She did a special report on nursing in The Independent, which was shortlisted for the Orwell Prize 2013, has made programmes about it for Radio 4, and presented a film about it for The One Show.
 A regular commentator on radio and TV news and cultural programmes, she has written for The Observer, Time, The Spectator, the New Statesman, the TLS, the Literary Review, High Life, Intelligent Life, The Huffington Post and The Independent, where she did “The Christina Patterson interview” and wrote the the lead comment piece once a week.
 She has contributed to books on literature, poetry and healthcare, and is currently writing a relatively cheerful memoir about cancer, madness and God.

 If you’re going to wreck someone else’s dreams, you’d better have a pretty good excuse.
 Sometimes, it can’t be helped.
 Sometimes, eggs have to be broken to make delicious meringues, even if one of those eggs turns out to be your brother.
 You have to break those eggs, because, although you’ve never actually made a meringue, you know you’ve got it in you to make the most delicious meringue in the world.

 To be honest, most